genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 ```

 *Backword Join*:
 By default, the fields in the second table are not monitored in real time (because, in most cases, the second table is providing some form of static data).
 If you need to join to a table where there is real-time data, then you need to specify a backwards join.
 This requires the statement backwardsJoin = true when you are specifying the join.
+This will ensure that updates to a joined table will trigger a forward join from the root table and provide the most up to date information to the view repository user (e.g. a dataserver)

 ```kotlin
 joins {